istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     $ istioctl  register -n ${SERVICE_NAMESPACE} vmhttp ${GCE_IP} 8080
     {{< /text >}}

-1. We deploy a sleep pod in Kubernetes cluster, and wait for the pod to be ready.
+1. We deploy a sleep pod in the Kubernetes cluster, and wait for the pod to be ready.

     {{< text bash >}}
     $ kubectl apply -f samples/sleep/sleep.yaml